malkfilipp/ClickHouse/docs/en/operations/table_engines/hdfs.md

 ## Globs in Path

 Multiple path components can have globs.
-For being processed file should exists and matches to the whole path pattern.
-Listing of files determines during `SELECT` (not at `CREATE` moment).
+File should exist and match the whole path pattern to be processed.
+List of available files is determined during each `SELECT` (not at the moment of `CREATE TABLE`).

 - `*` — Substitutes any number of any characters including none.
 - `?` — Substitutes any single character.